-It was a crisp fall morning, and the soil beneath my feet smelled nourished and wet, marked by the grand indifference of rain.
+That morning, the soil beneath my feet smelled nourished and wet, marked by the grand indifference of rain.
 It was a deep black, and the pine branches a brilliant green.
 There was a filmy veil of soft dull mist obscuring the deep black earth but not entirely, as the coppered leaves lay in wait for the gentle touch of frost soon to come.

 It is almost winter.

 I should have seen it coming, I suppose, but I have carried it in my bones for so many years now that I don’t always notice its weight.
-It sneaks in through locked doors and settles, a gnawing interior discomfort.
-Grief, and its windy ways, blows in when ready and exerts its will.
+It sneaks in through locked doors and settles in, a gnawing interior discomfort, languid and unhurried.
+And when I least expect it, grief, and its windy ways, blows in when ready and exerts its will.
 After nearly six years, I can almost pre-empt triggers, and I have learned to navigate the gentle nudges of disquiet along the way, but grief is a shapeshifter.
 The moment I think I have mastered it; it shows up on my doorstep with a different face.
 And in the shadow of a global pandemic and collective loss, the black and white of winter amplifies, for me, how apart I have felt for years.

 When days like this sneak in, I tend to isolate.
 It is the companion of fear, an overwhelming instinct to protect myself.
 It is grief anticipated, and pain draws its potency from the mistaken belief that loss has the final word.
 These sorts of seasons are frustrating.
 Seasons of hardship; seasons of silence; seasons of separation can be jarring.
 In quiet seasons, God seems very distant.